 Notably the battery in the Series 3 is a 1.07 watt-hour unit, up almost 4 percent on the 1.03 watt-hour battery in the Series 2, though this still suggests Apple is relying on chip improvements elsewhere to compensate for the power demands of LTE communications.

 The repairability score of 6 out of 10 is somewhat encouraging, as while the majority of logic board repairs and the microsoldering of replacement component cables is out of reach for most users, it is theoretically possible for the screen and battery to be replaced, so long as the right tools and parts are available.

-The ability to make phone calls on the LTE-equipped Apple Watch Series 3 has also made the wearable device a potentially handy item to have in an emergency.
-As a cellular device in its own right, it is capable of requesting assistance, with the Emergency SOS function triggered by holding down the side button on the Watch for a prolonged period of time, eventually sending text messages to emergency contacts, or placing a call to the emergency services.
+The ability to make phone calls on the LTE-equipped Apple Watch Series 3 also made the now-defunct cellular variant of the wearable a potentially handy item to have in an emergency.
+As a cellular device in its own right, it was capable of requesting assistance, with the Emergency SOS function triggered by holding down the side button on the Watch for a prolonged period of time, eventually sending text messages to emergency contacts, or placing a call to the emergency services.

-In early November, a Reddit poster attempted to use the feature on an unactivated Watch running watchOS 4.1, but initially failed.
+In November 2020, a Reddit poster attempted to use the feature on an unactivated Watch running watchOS 4.1, but initially failed.
 Following an email from Apple Executive Relations explaining it is possible to trigger the function without activation, a second test connected a call to 911 after three minutes.

 The Emergency SOS feature also helped save one woman's life in late 2017, after a car was rear-ended by a drunk driver, causing it to fly into the air.
 Kacie Anderson, who triggered the alert with her Apple Watch after recovering from blacking out, was found to have severe concussion, brain swelling, and bulging disks from the accident, and is still recuperating from the injuries.